Battles (band): Career

-Battles' second album, Gloss Drop, was released on June 6, 2011, featuring guests including Gary Numan, Kazu Makino, and Yamantaka Eye.
+Battles' second album, Gloss Drop, was released on June 6, 2011, featuring guests including Matias Aguayo, Gary Numan, Kazu Makino, and Yamantaka Eye.
 The band announced a spring tour in support of the record.
 In December 2011, the band curated the All Tomorrow's Parties "Nightmare Before Christmas" festival in Minehead, England alongside co-curators Les Savy Fav and Caribou.
 From February to April 2012, a series of four 12" vinyl EPs were released, titled Dross Glop (a spoonerism of the album's title) 1 through 4, featuring dance remixes of all the songs on Gloss Drop by various artists, including Gui Boratto, Kode9 and Hudson Mohawke.
 A compilation album featuring the 11 remixes (plus one not included, "Sundome") was released on April 16, 2012.

 In 2014, their third album, La Di Da Di, was released on September 18, 2015.
 This was preceded by a live session through Warp Records of them performing four new songs in New York City.
 The stream was up for 24 hours only, and was set on a constant loop.

 Konopka left the band in 2018, although the news was not confirmed until May 2019.
 The band played their first show as a duo in July 2019, at the Dour Festival in Belgium.
 Their fourth album, Juice B Crypts, was released on October 18, 2019.
 It features collaborations with Shabazz Palaces, Liquid Liquid's Sal Principato, Xenia Rubinos, Jon Anderson of Yes and Tune-Yards' Merrill Garbus.

 In December 2021, it was announced the band would tour North America in April and May 2022 as the opening act on Primus' A Tribute to Kings tour.
 In September 2023, the band was the opening act for Mr. Bungle's seven-date North American tour.

+In April 2026 Williams shared a new song, "Doctor Octopus" on East Village Radio; Stanier subsequently confirmed a new Battles album would be released in the near future.